Sexual Assault Resources

 If you are in immediate danger, call 911.
 If you think that you may have been sexually assaulted, there are options.
 Rape is never your fault, no matter the circumstances.

-Sexual Assault Resource Card
+Bilingual Sexual Assault Advocate:

 Texas State Student Health Center